MarcKaufmann/R-Coding/syllabus.md

 ### Short bio of the instructor (1 para)

 Marc Kaufmann teaches how to think with economic models, and how to use them to ask the right questions.
-He studied at Cambridge, ULB, Berkeley, and Harvard.
+He studied at Cambridge, Université Libre de Bruxelles, Berkeley, and Harvard.
 He studies the perceptions and beliefs people hold, how this affects their decisions and specifically their productivity.